tablecheck/cloudflare-2020-systems-engineering-assignment/README.md

 ## What is it?

-This exercise is a follow-on to the [General Assignment](https://github.com/tablecheck/tablecheck-2020-general-engineering-assignment), you'll need to complete that first.
-In this assignment you'll write a program that makes a request to the endpoints you created in the General Assignment.
+This exercise is a follow-on to the [General Assignment](https://github.com/tablecheck/tablecheck-2020-general-engineering-assignment).
+In this part, you'll write a program that makes a request to the endpoints you previously created.

 ## Useful Links